jessm91/SurveyForm/README.md

 ## Description

 This is an order form for a macaron bakery and was created using HTML and CSS.
-This is the first project for the Responsive Web Design Certificate through freecodecamp.org
+This is the second project for the Responsive Web Design Certificate through freecodecamp.org

 ## Deployment